tidyverse/googledrive/.github/CONTRIBUTING.md

 hand-picked functions support passing extra parameters through to the API request via `...`, but we don’t do this across the board.

 There is also a low-level interface that is used internally.
-These are functions like `generate_request()` and `process_response()`.
+An example is the function `request_generate()`.
 These functions are exported for use by programming-oriented users who are willing to read [Drive API docs](https://developers.google.com/drive/v3/web/about-sdk) and want to do things we haven’t made available in the high-level interface.